BetterRules/openfisca-aotearoa/README.md

 ## Packaging your Country Package for Distribution

 Country packages are python distributions.
-To distribute your package via `pip install`, follow the steps given by the [Python Packaging Authority](https://python-packaging-user-guide.readthedocs.io/distributing/).
+To distribute your package via `pip`, follow the steps given by the [Python Packaging Authority](https://python-packaging-user-guide.readthedocs.io/tutorials/distributing-packages/#packaging-your-project).

 ## Install Instructions for Users and Contributors